fyfirman/fyfirman/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=fyfirman&label=Profile%20views&color=f7fa1e&style=flat" alt="fyfirman" /> </p>

-- 🔭 I’m currently working as a **freelancer too.
-Looking for money to buy some bite of a McD.**
+- 🔭 I’m currently working as a **freelancer too**.
+Looking for money to buy some bite of a McD.

 - 🌱 I’m currently focus learning on **React Native, React.js, Gatsby.js, and DevOPS things.**
+-
+- ⚡ But sometimes i got project that use **Laravel and jQuery.**

 - 👨‍💻 You can know more about me at [fyfirman.tech](fyfirman.tech)

 - 📝 Sometimes i write my experiences at [http://fyfirman.medium.com/](http://fyfirman.medium.com/)

-- ⚡ But sometimes i got project that use **Laravel and jQuery.**

 - 📫 Feel free to contact me at **hi@fyfirman.tech / fyfirman@gmail.com**